telerik/xaml-docs/controls/radgridview/rows/alternating-rows.md

 # Alternating Rows

-__RadGridView__ allows you to have alternating rows.
+__RadGridView__ allows you to have alternating rows should you need to improve readability.

 In order to define the pattern of alternation you have to set the __AlternationCount__ property.
 For example if you want to alternate each second row, you have to set its value to __2__.
 Setting it to __3__ makes each third row to be alternated.

 #### __[XAML] Example 1: Setting the AlternationCount Property:__